-(in Muharram) we walk the streets, in the night, a girl...
-Nobody dares to stare at you ...despite the crowd, there is no uncomfortable touch.
-Even if you enter men's majlis, they will think it is a mistake.
-Even my Dad urges me to leave home, saying 'the juloos (procession) has arrived,"..
+...[in Muharram] we walk the streets, in the night...Nobody dares to stare at you ...despite the crowd, there is no uncomfortable touch.
+Even if you enter men's majlis [gathering], they will think it is a mistake.
+Even my Dad urges me to leave home, saying 'the juloos (procession) has arrived,"...
 Maybe on other days he will not say this.

-Figure 5.
-A group of young girls waiting for the majlis to begin/2020 been theorised in various ways.
-For instance, Batool. et al (2013) examine the body as a witness-'bearing of wounds' in the case of the mass rape of Kunan Poshpora, in the form of sexualised/desexualised body, but rarely has the Kashmiri body been discussed as a metaphor for mourning.
-The act of chest beating, doug'e, offers possibilities of nuanced engagement with the concept of embodiment through a feminist lens.
+This mobility leads me to think about the bodies of Kashmiri women who are not subjected to various forms (militarized, social, etc.) of restrictions.
+Outram (1989) associates bodies as a political resource.
+It is a site of oppression and resistance as well, a rejection of oppression, and a self-inscription of symbols of resistance (Hegland, 1998).
+In the Kashmiri scholarship, the body has been theorized in various ways.
+For instance, Batool. et al (2013) examine the body as a witness-'bearing of wounds' in the case of the mass rape of Kunan Poshpora, in the form of a sexualized/desexualized body, but rarely has the Kashmiri body been discussed as a metaphor for mourning.
+The act of chest-beating or doug'e, offers possibilities of nuanced engagement with the concept of embodiment through a feminist lens.
 Doug'e dyun or chest-beating in these gatherings affirms this ownership of the bodies of Shia women- they decide the meaning and adherence of these actions.
-The stronger the rhythmic beating, the more josh or passion is invoked- towing the line of the discourse on the gendered body.
-It is a political act of resisting a majoritarian religious belief, a political suppression by the state and also a challenge to the patriarchal dogma.
+The stronger the rhythmic beating, the more josh or passion is invoked- toeing the line of the discourse on the gendered body.
+It is a political act of resisting a majoritarian religious belief, a political suppression by the state, and also a challenge to the patriarchal dogma.
+Women's participation in a funeral procession can be seen through a similar lens.